ibm-cloud-docs/dl/macsec-prerequisites.md

    Due to known limitations, if using HPCS, you must grant access at the HPCS instance level, which grants the Direct Link service access to all the keys inside that instance.
    {: important}

-   You should grant access to all keys in the HPCS instance; otherwise, you must grant a new service-to-service authorization each time that you want to use a different key for Direct Link with MACsec.
+   You should grant access to all keys in the HPCS instance; otherwise, you must grant a new service-to-service authorization each time that you want to use a different key for Direct Link Dedicated with MACsec.
 As long as a key is in use by your gateway, it shouldn’t be deleted and the service-to-service authorization must not be revoked.
    {: note}